|Presiding Partner (President)||George Heim (Past President - Al Traynham)|

 Cosmopolitan Investment Club Meeting Minutes, November, 2018

-Meeting Minutes: Secretary Sam read the lengthy minutes adroitly.
-Hopefully, all of you are reading the minutes here, since there is much frustration with the accompanying editorializing as your humble secretary reads the minutes of the previous meeting.
-He couldn't help but make a snarky remark to our beloved Treasurer dumping Ms. Tracy and her Paypal stock.
-All feeble attempts to correct the minutes were foiled, especially the part where the secretary refers to himself as Sagacious Sam.
+Meeting Minutes: Hopefully, ALL of you are reading the minutes online, since there is much frustration with the accompanying editorializing, as your humble secretary reads the minutes of the previous meeting.
+All feeble attempts to amend the minutes were foiled, especially the part where the secretary refers to himself as Sagacious Sam.

 Treasurer's Report: Jerry Doffing read the monthly (highlights below) report which was approved:

 Please note the balances from TD Ameritrade and ICLUB are off by $1,066.67 which is the amount of the food fund balance.